 Kilmarnock Station Railway Heritage Trust was formed in 2014 to bring a number of redundant railway offices into community use.

-The KSRHT facilities host everything from art exhibitions and creative classes, to tai-chi and yoga and even charity comedy nights.
+host everything from art exhibitions and creative classes, to tai-chi, meditation, yoga and even charity comedy nights.
 In 2015, the Trust won the SURF Awards for Regeneration and was shortlisted for the EPIC Awards for Creative Arts.